memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ### A simple firmware

-I chose to use libopencm3[^1], an open source library for ARM cortex-M microcontrollers.
+I chose to use libopencm3[^1], an open-source library for ARM cortex-M microcontrollers.
 I enjoy how easy it is to get started with it and appreciate the consistent API across microcontrollers.
 Note however that the library is still in its early stages and likely not fit for production use.
 I used the